pkoniu/katacoda-scenarios/jlupin-platform-intro/step4.md

-# Implementation - project structure
+# Own microservice example - project structure

 For this example we are going to create a Scala project.